 1885: Fundraisers build the Statue of Liberty.

-The erection of the Statue of Liberty might be the most famous and the most often cited historical case studies of crowdfunding campaigning.
+The erection of the Statue of Liberty might be the most famous and the most often cited historical case study of crowdfunding campaigning.
 As the Statue – a diplomatic gift from the French people to the US was being shipped from France, the efforts to raise funds for its pedestal stalled.
 Just when it seemed all means had failed, Joseph Pulitzer decided to launch a fundraising campaign in his newspaper The New York World.
 More than 160,000 New Yorkers chipped in to raise over $100,000 (just over $2.3 million in today’s dollars) in about five months.

 1996-97: Crowdfunding goes digital.

-Online crowdfunding gained the first momentum in the arts and music communities and the British rock band Marillion is widely credited for the inception of the modern-day crowdfunding.
+Online crowdfunding gained the first momentum in the arts and music communities and the British rock band Marillion is widely credited for the inception of modern-day crowdfunding.
 Between 1996 and 1997, Marillion’s fans raised $60,000 through an Internet campaign to sponsor their tour in the US.

 2003: The first crowdfunding platform – ArtistShare, launches.

 Most likely drawing on the experience of Marillion and other artists that followed suit, the first “fan-funding” website – as it was then called, was established.
 ArtistShare is a platform where artists could seek funding from their supporters to cover their production costs in exchange for free, early access to the artist’s album, song or another piece of art.
 ArtistShare can be credited with developing the format that most modern crowdfunding platforms follow to this day.

 2005: Debt-based crowdfunding takes off with the launch of Zopa